Stop Scrolling. Start Doing

 These places aren't built for flavor; they’re built for Transaction.
 They prioritize high-volume turnover and consistent (read: bland) quality.
 You’re being charged for the white tablecloth and the downtown zip code, not the culinary expertise.
 If the most interesting thing about the dinner is the receipt, you’ve failed the mission.

 If you want to actually close the deal, you have to break the corporate script.
+Stop being a project manager for your dinner and start being a leader.

 The Activity Pivot: Stop thinking that "business" only happens over a fork.
 Sometimes the best "client dinner" isn't a dinner at all—it's an Activity.
-Use the engine to find a coordinate that breaks the ice through action rather than small talk.
+Use the engine to find a coordinate that breaks the ice through shared action rather than forced small talk.

 Stop boring your clients to death.
 Stop scrolling.
 Start doing.